troychaplin/block-accessibility-checks/readme.txt

 **Developer API:**

-Extend the plugin with <a href="https://github.com/troychaplin/block-accessibility-checks/blob/main/docs/">custom accessibility checks</a> for any block type.
+Extend the plugin with <a href="https://github.com/troychaplin/block-accessibility-checks/blob/main/docs/">custom accessibility checks</a> for any block type or post meta field.
 The robust API includes registration functions, validation hooks, and automatic JavaScript integration.
-Perfect for plugin developers who want to add accessibility validation to their custom blocks.
+Perfect for plugin developers who want to add accessibility validation to their custom blocks and ensure required meta fields are properly validated.

 == Installation ==